vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ## Scripting
 Our application is now static.
-We have some labels and a button, but it does nothing dynamic at all.
+We have some labels and a button, but it does nothing dynamic.

 Let's react on click on our button and change its caption from `Click me!` to `Click me again!`.